The VMS master is the central control plane for Vero Monitor Service.

 Deployment Flow (Step - Check - Result)

 The VMS Master stack is fully packaged and automated via Kustomize.
-You can deploy the whole stack in a single command or apply layers in sequence:1.
-Initialize Namespace and Bootstrap Secrets
+You can deploy the whole stack in a single command or apply layers in sequence:1

 - Step: Create the